sammmlow/openspacesg/source/_build/html/_sources/conduct.rst.txt

 Code of Conduct for Administrators
 ----------------------------------

-The OSSG Administrators are the core organisers of the community.
-As such, administrators possess the privilege of accessing the community materials, the community Outlook and OneDrive, as well as possessing collaborator rights on the community's GitHub page (as with the editorial team).
-Administrators hold a relatively large responsibility in the community, and are expected to represent the community well and pursue project or activities that are meaningful to the development of the community.
+The Open Space Singapore Administrators are the core organisers of the community.
+Administrators hold a large responsibility in the community, and are expected to represent the community well and pursue projects or activities that are meaningful to the development of the community.

+Administrators hold the rights to accessing the community web materials, managing the community Discord server, maintaining the community Outlook and OneDrive, as well as possessing collaborator rights on the community's GitHub page to curate the web content for the public and for the community.

 In line with ethical conduct, administrators should first and foremost facilitate the community guidelines, including but not limited to the Community Code of Conduct, without bias to other members and without abuse of privilege.
 Second, the administrators must moderate discourse in the community using fair judgement and treatment in every situation.
 Third, the administrators should communicate to our community members in a professional and approachable manner, and refrain from allowing personal biases to influence community relationships.
-Fourth, the administrators should never create unprofessional community material that reflects poorly on themselves or the community (i.e. illegal material, racially or religiously harmful content,
+Fourth, the administrators should never create unprofessional community material that reflects poorly on themselves or the community (i.e. illegal material, racially or religiously harmful content).

-In line with the expectations of the community's professional service, the administrators should also organise the activities with the inclusion of everyone in the community in mind.
-Administrators should also deliver the community material or announcements of new activities to members through the community email in a timely and responsible manner.
-Administrators should also ensure that community material on the OPENSSG web portal remains accurate, up-to-date, and relevant material.

 |